Bank of Canada Governor Mark Carney keeps the rate unchanged at 1% as expected by many analysts.

 The Toronto housing market continues its frenzy pace of setting new records all the while builders continue to add more units to the market.

 In addition, despite recent reports of some people paying off or trying to pay off their credit cards, many are still using their line of credit or home equity line of credit to fund additional investments and personal purchases.

-This is probably one of the few times in history where if you have the opportunity to investment we see this as an excellent time to do so because waiting on the sideline to see what will happen between in the short-term will leave you missing out on the action.
+This is probably one of the few times in history where if you have the opportunity to invest.
+We see this as an excellent time to do so because waiting on the sideline to see what will happen between now and the long-term will leave you missing out of the action.